lmanul/go-links/index.md

 Hit `Ctrl-G` and type a few letters.
 Hit `Enter` to go to the first result, or click on one of the results in the list.

+# Suggested setup for teams / companies

+What I've found works best is to use GitHub for this purpose.

+* Set up a specific repository to store the JSON file.
+Use a branch called `gh-pages` so the newest version of the file is always published at a stable URL.
+* Allow any team member to make changes without review.
+* If you modify an existing link, check with the `owner` first.

 <style>